 Eleanor Shea Professor of Art HistoryPersonal Website Email

 Working at the intersection of art history, queer studies, and transgender studies, David J. Getsy’s writings have addressed the ways in which non-normative genders and sexualities have been fundamental to the shape of art history’s narratives.
 His current research focuses on histories of queer and transgender performance and art in 1970s and 1980s New York City.
-This is the terrain of his newest book, Queer Behavior: Scott Burton and Performance Art, which is forthcoming from University of Chicago Press in fall 2022.
+This is the terrain of his newest book, Queer Behavior: Scott Burton and Performance Art (University of Chicago Press, 2022).
 This first book on the artist makes a case for Burton as one of the most important out queer artists to emerge in the first decade after the Stonewall uprising, and it charts the ways that Burton drew on Gay Liberation, feminism, behavioral psychology, postminimalism, and the sexual cultures of 1970s New York City to develop new modes of performance and public art that aimed to be democratic, anti-elitist, and open to all.
 Getsy is also at work on a book based on his retrospective exhibition Rubbish and Dreams: The Genderqueer Performance Art of Stephen Varble in 1970s New York (Leslie-Lohman Museum, NYC) and a related satellite exhibition, The Gutter Art of Stephen Varble, which originated at the ONE Archives Gallery & Museum in California before travelling to London, Chicago, and Berlin, where it closed in 2022 at the Schwules Museum.

 His earlier books include Abstract Bodies: Sixties Sculpture in the Expanded Field of Gender (Yale University Press, 2015), which was the first study to bridge art history and transgender studies.
 He is also editor of the widely-read anthology of contemporary artists’ writings, Queer (MIT Press, 2016).
 A specialist in the history of modern sculpture, Getsy is the author of Rodin: Sex and the Making of Modern Sculpture (Yale University Press, 2010) and Body Doubles: Sculpture in Britain, 1877–1905 (Yale University Press, 2004).
 As editor, his other books include From Diversion to Subversion: Games, Play, and Twentieth-Century Art (Penn State University Press, 2011); Scott Burton: Collected Writings on Art and Performance, 1965–1975 (Soberscove, 2012); Sculpture and the Pursuit of a Modern Ideal in Britain, c.1880–1930 (Ashgate, 2004); and a co-edited special issue for the inaugural volume of TSQ: Transgender Studies Quarterly on “Trans Cultural Production” (2014).
 His writings have been published in GLQ, TSQ, Art Bulletin, Art History, Art Journal, Artforum, Criticism, PAJ, ASAP/Journal, and numerous exhibition catalogues.
 He and his co-author Che Gossett recently received the College Art Association’s Award for Distinction honoring the most distinguished contribution to Art Journal in 2021for their “Syllabus on Transgender and Nonbinary Methods for Art and Art History” in Art Journal 80.4 (Winter 2021), which was also subsequently re-published open access by Art Journal Open in 2022.